erikvanoosten/sentries/README.md

 }
 ```

-See [SentryExampleApp](/erikvanoosten/sentries/blob/master/src/main/scala/nl/grons/sentries/examples/SentryExampleApp.scala) for a more elaborate example.
+See [Available sentries](docs/sentries.md) for more and [SentryExampleApp](/erikvanoosten/sentries/blob/master/src/main/scala/nl/grons/sentries/examples/SentryExampleApp.scala) for a more elaborate example.

 ## JMX